-Tuesday, January 14th 2020, 11:27 am - The cost of a global transition to 100% renewable energy would be $95 trillion CAD, but researchers say the investment would pay for itself in only seven years.
+Monday, August 10th 2020, 7:05 pm - The cost of a global transition to 100 per cent renewable energy would be $95 trillion CAD, but researchers say the investment would pay for itself in only seven years.

-This global effort would imply that 143 countries responsible for more than 99 per cent of global greenhouse gas emissions would transition to renewable energy by 2050.
+This goal would be met if the 143 countries that are responsible for more than 99 per cent of global greenhouse gas emissions transition to renewable energy by 2050.
 The cost is high, $95 trillion CAD, but according to their research, the investment would pay for itself in only seven years.

-The CA$95 trillion investment would mean renovating power grids, manufacturing, transportation, as well as other systems to run on wind, solar and hydropower -- including having enough storage capacity to keep the lights on overnight.
-An initial investment that would eventually be rewarded with annual savings of over CA$14 trillion.
+The $95 trillion CAD investment would be used for renovating power grids, manufacturing, transportation, as well as other systems to run on wind, solar and hydropower -- including having enough storage capacity to keep the lights on overnight.
+An initial investment that would eventually be rewarded with annual savings of over $14 trillion CAD.
 The study presented this past December is a continuation of an initial study conducted by the research team to help establish the roadmap for the Green New Deal launched by the U.S. Democratic Party.

 In an interview with The Weather Network, Jacobson explained that “Most people are not aware that it’s possible to transition to 100 per cent renewables.”

 “They don’t know what the impact will be; they don’t know the costs,” he said.
 “One of the purposes of our most recent study was to provide numbers that policymakers and the public can then use to make better decisions.”